 Q. What is your favourite lunchbox?

-A. Without a doubt my favourite and most used lunchboxes at the moment are the Yumbox (which I now sell in the Eats Amazing Shop) and my Laptop Lunches Bento Box.
+A. Without a doubt my favourite and most used lunchboxes at the moment are the Yumbox (which I now sell in the Eats Amazing Shop).
 I also love the EasyLunchbox, but it isn't currently available in the UK unfortunately.
 I often use my mini two-compartment clip boxes for after school snacks or smaller lunches.
 They are identical to these ones made by Sistema.
 I also have a soft spot for our cute IKEA doggie lunchbox!

 Q. How do you cut food into such tiny shapes?